opensight-cv/docs/docs/quickstart/hardware.md

 ## Hardware Configurations

-The Raspberry Pi (and other coprocessors, such as the Jetson Nano) require 5V, so if you are using OpenSight on a robot, you will need to step down from 12V to 5V.
+The Raspberry Pi (and other coprocessors) require 5V, so if you are using OpenSight on a robot, you will need to step down from 12V to 5V.
 All configurations include an appropriate step down module.

 Here are some recommended configurations at different price points.
 Each configuration inculdes a either typical or estimated performance.
 Any configurations with an estimated performance will be marked with a \*.
 If you have any of these configurations and want to submit performance figures, we would greatly appreciate it!